pcraciunoiu/embrangler_pelican/content/posts/2015-12-05-belated-birthday-resolutions.md

     * Kiteboarding, partially because I am recovering from an injury still
     * Flexibility, because I haven't been doing regular yoga.
 I need an exercise routine.
 * Emotionally.
 I've transitioned away from many relationships.
 After tending to myself, it will soon be time to open up to others deeply.
     * Experience higher intimacy with one or a few people.
-Incrase this with my brother and my family.
+Increase this with my brother and my family.
 * Spiritually.
 Experience more peace and less anger and frustration.
 I expect some sort of epiphany here.
     * Commit to a higher connection to myself and my spiritual beliefs.
 Probably through meditation.